 Back to Papers, Please, please.
 Much like Return of the Obra Dinn, Lucas Pope’s other renowned game let players step into the role of a relatively ordinary person.
 Set at a border crossing inspired by East and West Berlin, you check papers of those who pass through to make sure everything is in order and that they pose no threat during this tumultuous period of history.

 Playing as an immigration officer may sound boring, but you’d be surprised how much depth Pope was able to jam into this odd “puzzle” game.
 There’s a much deeper meaning to be found in Papers, Please than just its quirky premise.
 It’s a wondrous experience that makes you think about the people and world around you differently.

 Studio MDHR’s Cuphead has it all.
 At first glance, you’re captivated by its visuals, which are inspired by 1940s cartoons.
 Once you start playing, though, you realize it’s far more than just a great looking game.
-Designed mainly as a boss rush, Cuphead features a wide array of interesting and pretty darn tough bosses leading up to Cuphead‘s eventual fight with the Devil himself.
+Designed mainly as a boss rush, Cuphead features a wide array of interesting and pretty darn tough Cuphead bosses leading up to an eventual fight with the Devil himself.

 Each of the three worlds contains five well-designed boss fights with multiple phases.
 But wait, there’s more.
-Cuphead also has two run and gun side-scrolling levels per world, each of which requires great platforming skills and a keen awareness of your surroundings.
+Cuphead also has two run-and-gun side-scrolling levels per world, each of which requires great platforming skills and a keen awareness of your surroundings.
 Cuphead is by no means an easy game, but it’s well worth the struggle.